DamonMohammadbagher/ETWProcessMon2/README.md

     step1: [win, Run As Admin] ETWProcessMon2.exe
     example 1: ETWProcessMon2.exe
     example 2: ETWProcessMon2.exe > Save_all_outputs.txt
-    Note: in "example 2" you can have all outputs in text file [Imageload/TCPIP/NewThreads events + Injection Detection + Details etc] also at the same time VirMemAlloc events + Injections Detection events saved into log file ETWProcessMonlog.txt also in this ver2 NewProcess/Remote-Thread-Injection events + TCPIP Send Events will save in Windows Event Logs (log name => ETWPM2).
+    Note: in "example 2" you can have all outputs in text file [Imageload/TCPIP/NewThreads events + Injection Detection + Details etc] also at the same time VirMemAlloc events + Injections Detection events saved into log file ETWProcessMonlog.txt
+    Note: also in this ver2 NewProcess/Remote-Thread-Injection events + TCPIP Send Events will save in Windows Event Logs (log name => ETWPM2).

    ![](https://github.com/DamonMohammadbagher/ETWProcessMon2/blob/main/Pics/V2_0.png)